 3. Enjoy a dip in azure waters

-Abu Dhabi is an archipelago made up of hundreds of islands, with its rich coastline being home to one of the world's most stunning agate-hued coastlines (Google Earth Abu Dhabi for a visual treat).
-If you love a swim in the sea, you will be pleased to know that not only is the water in this part of the world gentle, but it's also the perfect temperature year-round.
+Abu Dhabi is an archipelago made up of nearly 200 islands, which means hundreds of kilometers of stunning coastline.
+If you love swimming in the sea, you will be happy to know that not only is the water in this part of the world calm and gentle, but it's also the perfect temperature year-round.

-Some of the best beaches in Abu Dhabi include Saadiyat Beach and the private beach at Saadiyat Beach Club - both of which play active roles in the protection and conservation of endangered Hawksbill turtles.
+Some of the best beaches in Abu Dhabi include the public Saadiyat Beach and the private stretch of sand at Saadiyat Beach Club - both of which play active roles in the protection and conservation of endangered Hawksbill turtles.
 Other popular waterside locations include Corniche Beach, Yas Beach, Al Bateen Beach, Mirfa Beach and the private beaches at Nation Riviera Beach Club and Intercontinental Bayshore.

 4. Kayak in a protected island reserve

-Desert Islands Watersports Centre is situated at the jaw-dropping Sir Bani Yas Island, one of eight islands making up the desert islands of Al Dhafra and a nature-based destination home to stunning wildlife, family-friendly adventure, five-star boutique hotels, luxury villas, purpose-built stables and historical sites.
+Desert Islands Watersports Centre is situated on the stunning Sir Bani Yas Island, one of the eight desert islands of Abu Dhabi's Al Dhafra region and a nature-based destination home to stunning wildlife, family-friendly adventure, five-star boutique hotels, luxury villas, purpose-built stables and historical sites.

-One of the treasures of this trip is the chance to kayak along numerous routes through the area's non-fishing zone that stretches 8km from the shores of the island's incredible nature-based wildlife reserve.
+A highlight of any trip to this unique getaway is the chance to kayak through the area's non-fishing zone, which stretches 8km from the shores of the island's incredible nature-based wildlife reserve.
 The waters around this life-giving island are teeming with marine flora and fauna unique to the region, also allowing for some of the world's best snorkelling and diving.

 5. Glide through the water on Nurai Island

-There is something wonderfully idyllic about taking time out on a private boutique island, which is exactly what you can do at Zaya Nurai Island.
-Perched in the turquoise waters of the Arabian Gulf, to the east of the Abu Dhabi coastline and a short 15-minute boat ride from the shores of the city, it's hard to believe that this peaceful, paradisiacal island is so close to the hustle and bustle of urban life.
+Seeking an idyllic escape?
+Look no further than the private, boutique Zaya Nurai Island.
+Perched amid the turquoise waters of the Arabian Gulf, to the east of the Abu Dhabi coastline and just a short 15-minute boat ride from the city, it's hard to believe that this peaceful island is so close to the hustle and bustle of urban life.

 6. Spot a wealth of wildlife in the mangroves

-Not many people know, but Abu Dhabi boasts some of the planet's most unique and important ecosystems: mangroves.
+Not many people know, but Abu Dhabi boasts some of the planet's most unique and important ecosystems in its coastal mangrove forests.
 Home to crabs, herons, flamingos, fish, turtles, foraging foxes, dugongs and dolphins, Mangrove National Park is the perfect place to escape the bustle of the city.

-Explore this fascinating natural landscape in a kayak or on a stand-up paddleboard.
+Explore this fascinating natural landscape by kayak or on a stand-up paddleboard.
 Access this experience at Eastern Mangroves Marina, adjacent to the five-star Anantara Eastern Mangroves Abu Dhabi Hotel.
 You'll be able to book kayaking, paddleboarding, sailing and other water-based tours to explore the lush mangroves from here.

 7. Speed down man-made white water rafting channels

-Looking for a dose of adventure travel?
-A little more inland, Wadi Adventure is a fantastic family-friendly adventure park that sits at the base of the majestic and history-rich Jebel Hafit mountain, Abu Dhabi's tallest peak about an hour and a half away from the city in Al Ain.
-This epic spot is home to the Middle East's first man-made white water rafting channels, measuring 1,100 metres in length and perfect for rafting and kayaking.
+Looking for a dose of adventure?
+Heads a short ways inland to Wadi Adventure, a fantastic family-friendly destination situated at the base of the majestic Jebel Hafit, Abu Dhabi's tallest peak.
+Located just outside of the historic city of Al Ain, this epic spot is home to the Middle East's first man-made white water rafting channels, measuring 1,100 metres in length and perfect for rafting and kayaking.